AitonGoldman/PapaScoringSoftware/docs/design/DATABASE_SCHEMA_EXPLANATION.md

 ## Teams

 Teams are represented by the Teams table.
-There is a one-to-many relationship between Teams and Players (i.e. multiple players can be on one team).
+There is a one-to-many relationship between Teams and Players that is event specific (i.e. multiple players can be on one team).
 Note that the PSS puts no hard-coded upper limit on the number of players on a team.

 ## A little bit more about PssUsers/Players and EventUsers/EventPlayers